 Regarding your styles of photography, which do you prefer the most (landscape, wildlife, etc…)?

-To be honest I have passion for most styles and at least try and give it a go.
-I love landscape photography because I can get so lost in the moment and forget about time whilst capturing and showcasing some of Britain’s stunning countryside and coast line.
+To be honest I have a passion for most styles and at least try and give it a go.
+I love landscape photography because I can get so lost in the moment and forget about time whilst capturing and showcasing some of Britain’s stunning countryside and coastline.
 I love shooting people at events, for instance at weddings when you can photograph people in the moment when they are naturally happy or thinking which is my most favoured form of photographing events and portraits.

 Regarding your photos, which truly are remarkable, what advice can you offer to those who would like to begin taking these types of photographs?

 It is like that old saying goes “…Rome was not built in a day” and this holds true not just with my style of photography but for any style.
-Persistence and the ability to learn and research into mistakes, play around with the camera settings and angles, in some cases even dropping or raising the camera level 4 inch’s can make all the difference.
+Persistence and the ability to learn and research into mistakes, play around with the camera settings and angles, in some cases even dropping or raising the camera level 4 inches can make all the difference.
 I always work in Raw format which is helpful if you need to make slight tweaks in editing and the quality of printing is increased massively.
 Personally, I either do very minimal editing as I want to show what it was my eyes had truly seen or I go the complete opposite and use shapes and colours to create something completely different, just be creative and love what it is you are photographing.

 Is photography your full-time career?